RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

-The inputs to our bug localization tool are bug reports and source code files associated with a particular version of a project repository.
+Before using the bug reports and source code files to train the RL model, they undergo a series of pre-processing steps.
+The steps are described in this section.\\ \textbf{Input:}The inputs to our bug localization tool are bug reports and source code files associated with a particular version of a project repository.
 Software projects maintain a repository for their bugs or issues (e.g., Jira, Github, Bugzilla).
 The first component, the bug report, can be retrieved from those issue repositories.
 We use the bug report to obtain the second component (i.e., source code) by identifying the project version affected by the bug.
 Typically, each bug report is associated with a version or commit SHA of the project repository.
 After identifying the buggy version, we collect all source code files from the specific version of the code repository.
-The number of source code files in different versions of the repository can be different.
-However, due to the nature of RL, we cannot pass a variable number of source code files to the RL model.
-We overcome this limitation by sending a fixed number ($k$) of the most relevant source code files for a bug report to the RL model.
+In the training phase, we compile bug reports and source code files into a dataset for subsequent usage.
+Our dataset contains a set of bug reports where each bug report has its own set of source code files.
+In real-world usage, RLocator directly accesses bug reports and source code files from the repository.
+In Figure~\ref{fig:bl_as_mdp}, we illustrate the input stage where we get the bug report and source code files from the dataset.